ultraq/thymeleaf-layout-dialect/README.md

 pattern with some special tokens.
 This can be used to extend the decorator's title with the content's one, instead of simply overriding it.

-Check out the [Title pattern](#title-pattern) example for how to create a configurable title pattern.
+Check out the [Configuring your Title](#configuring-your-title) example for how to control the final title of your page.

 Examples